How To Save Money on Food

 Instead of aimlessly walking into a supermarket and picking up the things that you think you'll need...

 ...write a list of the things you definitely do need.

 It sounds simple, but it's a step that lots of us forget.

 Making a list makes it much less likely for you to forget anything (or pick up things on impulse).

 Plus, you can prepare meals for the whole week, saving yourself time as well as money.

 Don’t buy pre-packaged meals

-You are spending unnecessary money when you buy packaged meals.
-With a bit of extra work you can easily make a meal for your whole family.
-Avoid purchasing packets of pre-cut vegetables and pre-cut meat as these are also more expensive.
+With a little bit of extra work, you can easily make a meal for your whole family.
+Avoid packets of pre-cut vegetables and pre-cut meat as these are also more expensive.